 Hoppin’ Good News: We’re selling tickets to the Disneyland Resort!
 Take a look at our discounts on Disneyland tickets, including Park Hoppers for Disneyland Park and Disney California Adventure Park.
 Ribbit!

-My Favorite Places to Play Games at Disneyland
+My Favorite Disneyland Games

-- Circles are worth 100 points.
+- Circles are worth 100 points

-- Squares are worth 1,000 points.
+- Squares are worth 1,000 points

-- Diamond are worth 5,000 points.
+- Diamonds are worth 5,000 points

-- Triangles are worth 10,000 points!
+- Triangles are worth 10,000 points

 When shapes light up, they are worth 10 times their regular point values, but only for the first person to hit them, so shoot quickly and accurately!

-If you love shooting games, this western shootin’ gallery is old-school cool.
+If you love shooting games, this western shootin’ gallery is old school cool.
 Moms of cowboys and cowgirls will be happy to know that the rifles shoot an invisible beam of safe infrared light.
-When you hit your target you will be rewarded with lights, sounds and animations.
+When you hit your target, you will be rewarded with lights, sounds and animations.
 This attraction requires a fee, and each credit is worth 25 shots.
 You can aim at stationary and moving targets straight out of the Old West.

-Here’s a game you can play at California Adventure on your own smart device.
-You can play the Fun Wheel Challenge at Paradise Pier before each showing of World of Color.
-The winner gets to control the lights on Mickey’s Fun Wheel for 30 seconds.
-I’d make it green!
-When you are near Mickey’s Fun Wheel, join the “PierGames” Wi-Fi network.
+Here’s a game you can play at Disney California Adventure on your own smart device.
+You can play the ColorWheel Challenge before each showing of World of Color.
+Listen to the announcement as you wait for the show.
 You can play right in your browser (you do not need to download any apps).
 To play the game, you match the sequence of colors on the wheel by tapping the colors on your screen.
-I don’t know about you, but I would much rather play a game than just stand there while waiting for the show to start.
+If you win, you get to control the lights on the Pixar Pal-A-Round — I'd make it green!I don’t know about you, but I would much rather play a game than just stand there while waiting for the show to start.

-Play Games in Line
+Play Disneyland Games in Line

-I love playing all kinds of games, so I always enjoy hopping over to these great rides and games when I am at the Disneyland Resort.
+I love playing all kinds of games, so I always enjoy hopping over to these great rides and Disneyland games when I am at the Disneyland Resort.
 If you are a teen or even soon to be one, check out my favorite things to do at both Disneyland and California Adventure.
 You might enjoy them too!